saiyaman28/WebApp-ECommerce-delFonso/README.md

 11. Proceed to new tab and type this in address bar. <br />
     Link: http://localhost/PE/templates/pages/index.php
 13. You can now use the website.

+## Database Schema
+Under the former database, it composes 3 tables (1 only in repos file presently) which are “Products”, “Customers” & “Orders”.